HarmlessSaucer/blog/content/post/linux/2021-Dec-13_removing_exif_data/index.md

 ## Installing EXIFTool

-I am using [Pop!_OS](https://pop.system76.com), but these instructions should work for any Ubuntu/Linux Mint/Debian base etc, as well as other OS.
+I am using [Pop!_OS](https://pop.system76.com), but these instructions should work for any Ubuntu/Linux Mint/Debian base etc OS.

 Check out the [EXIFTool documentation](https://www.exiftool.org/) for more information.

 - Install EXIFTool:
 ```
 sudo apt-get install libimage-exiftool-perl
 ```

----
+&nbsp;

 ## Using EXIFTool